Toyota bZ4X review

 Overview

-The bZ4X is a fine all-rounder – especially in front-wheel-drive (FWD) form and mid-rung Motion trim.
-It's good to drive, roomy in the back and reasonably priced, plus you get a 10 year warranty on the battery if you take your car to a Toyota dealer for an annual EV health check.
+The Toyota bZ4X is a fine all-round electric SUV, especially in mid-spec Motion trim with front-wheel-drive (there's a 4x4 option too).
+It's good to drive, roomy in the back and reasonably priced by electric-car standards, plus you get a 10-year warranty on the battery if you take your car to a Toyota dealer for an annual health check.

 • Good to drive by electric SUV standards